saliksyed/pyshader/README.md

 (these will automatically be installed by the setup script)

-### Notes
-* You must have ffmpeg installed for this to work.
-* Not tested on Windows or Linux.
-* You MUST use unique names for textures and videos ... internally videos are stored using texture names so you can't have both a texture and a video named 'foobar' for example.

 ### Usage

 You just need to import and extend `Renderer` from `pyshader` and add a `draw` method